 Stig Leschly.
-Stig is the president and founder of the Postsecondary Commission.
-Formerly, Stig was CEO of Match Education, an educationrelated nonprofit that runs charter schools and trains teachers.
-Stig was also a senior Lecturer at Harvard Business School (HBS) where he was a long-time faculty member in the Entrepreneurial Management unit.
-Early in his career, Stig was a high-tech entrepreneur and an executive Amazon.com.
-He is also the co-founder and board chair of Duet.org, a hybrid college that operates in partnership with Southern New Hampshire University.
+Stig is a Senior Lecturer at Harvard Business School (HBS) where he is a long-time faculty member in the Entrepreneurial Management unit.
+At HBS, Stig teaches and writes about entrepreneurship and about higher education policy and practice.
+Apart from his academic, Stig work as an is a practicing entrepreneur.
+He is the president and founder of the Postsecondary Commission, an organization aspiring to be an accreditor of institutions of higher education that produce high rates of economic return for their students Formerly, Stig was the CEO of Match Education, education-related nonprofit that runs charter schools and trains teachers.
+Early in his career, Stig was a high-tech entrepreneur and an executive at Amazon.com.
+He is also the co-founder and board chair of Duet.org, a hybrid college that operates in Southern partnership with New Hampshire University.
 Stig has a JD-MBA from Harvard and BA from Princeton.